 No win, no fee

-If your flight was canceled at late notice — anything under 14 days before you were due to depart — you may also be entitled to up to €600 per person for the inconvenience.
+In addition, if your flight was cancelled with less than 2 weeks until you were due to depart you could be entitled to up to €600 per person.

 No win, no fee